A heap is a data structure that holds comparable values and supports the following operations:

 Implement the three heap operations listed above for Brown heaps.

-Use the following structures to represent Brown heaps:
+Use the following struct to represent Brown heap nodes:

 leftis the same or one greater than the number of nodes in

 All three operations can be performed in O(log n) time or better.
 We will be grading on efficiency.